golioth/docs/docs/cloud/1-services/4-lightdb-stream/3-querying-data.md

 }
 ```

-Let's save that into a file called query.json and use that to query the LightDB stream.
+Let's save that into a file called query.json and use that to query the LightDB Stream.
 You can use the REST API, which is more configurable, but goliothctl works great for simple cases like this.

 ```
 ❯ cat query.json | goliothctl stream query --interval 8h --in | jq .